BITalinoWorld/dotNet-api/README.md

 The .NET API is a wrapper built on top of the [BITalino C++ API](../../../cpp-api).
 The wrapper code was written in C++/CLI and it is also provided ([dotNet_wrapper.cpp](dotNet_wrapper.cpp)) in case you want to build the .NET assembly yourself.

-The provided assembly was built for Windows Vista or later.
-If you need an assembly for Windows XP, you can build it from the [C++ API](../../../cpp-api) and wrapper source codes following the instructions below.
-Alternatively, you can ask us and we will provide you the assembly for Windows XP.
+The provided assembly was built for .NET Framework 4.5 on Windows Vista or later.
+If you need an assembly for Windows XP or for a different version of the .NET Framework, you can build it from the [C++ API](../../../cpp-api) and wrapper source codes following the instructions below.

 A sample test application in C# ([test.cs](test.cs)) is also provided.